Canister Purge Valve Replacement

 When a purge valve operation gets disrupted, the internal combustion causes the airflow to become broken.
 In turn, you could experience problems when you start the car every time.

-With that, a bad purge causing vacuum leak creates worse problems like complete engine stalling.
+With that, a bad purge causing a vacuum leak creates worse problems like complete engine stalling.

 What better way to confirm that your purge valve is damaged than an emission test failure.
 An emission check is a specialized test created to check the amount of smog that is being released from the tailpipe of the engine.

-Can You Drive With A Damaged Purge Valve?
+How Long Can You Drive With A Bad Purge Valve

 Would it cause your engine to burst or set your car on fire?
 It shouldn’t but that does not make driving with a broken purge valve effective, neither in terms of your car’s engine nor in terms of the added cost of replacing parts.